MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports-export-graph-available-reports.md

 Use the output from the above call to determine the status of the ChromeOSDevices report.
 An example call will look similar to the following:
 `https://graph.microsoft.com/beta/deviceManagement/reports/exportJobs('ChromeOSDevices_1223a321-4bcd-5432-efg1-0hi9876h1234') `

 You can continue to run your call to check the status of the report.
-When the report shows a status of `complete`, you're report is ready to be downloaded.
+When the report shows a status of `complete`, your report is ready to be downloaded.

 ### Download the completed ChromeOSDevices report